12 Things to know before Going to Thailand

 Customs regulations and airport taxes

 There are also maximum limits to the amount of alcohol, cigarettes, and currency you can bring into the country.
-Only 200 cigarettes and 1 liter of alcohol are permitted for each adult.
+Only 200 cigarettes and 1 litre of alcohol are permitted for each adult.
 For other limits, please check the official site.

 Time zones